jedstroke/jedstroke/README.md

 # Jedidiah Gabriel 👋🏼
 <code>[Everything I Do Is For Joan.](https://loml.jedshock.com/)</code><br>
 I am an innovative and diligent individual aspiring to contribute to a purpose larger than life.
 Employing a scientific approach, I tackle problems optimally and ensure every pixel is aesthetically aligned.
 I take responsibility for every unnoticed or noticed bug, striving to deliver my very best while wearing various hats.
 I am Jedidiah Gabriel, a lifelong learner, and a software engineer.

+### JSYK:
+The projects pinned might not be very React idiomatic, or have your ideal React directory structure because I was keen on the results & once wrote bad code.

 ### I am open to:
 - Work opportunities (gigs, offers, and more).
 - One-on-one tutorial.
 - Collaborate and build something interesting.

-#### If you'd love to talk, just send me a <code>[DM on Twitter](https://twitter.com/jedshock)</code>
+#### If you'd love to talk, send me a <code>[DM on Twitter](https://twitter.com/jedshock)</code>

 ## I work with
 - ### Frontend Development